CollaboRateMgmt/CollaboRate/README.md

 # Acknowledgements
 - I had various ideas for collaboration tools starting from around 2004.
 Last year as a part of my job, I came across the term 'Crowdsourcing' and attempts to commercialize it.
 Some colleagues in the organization discussed and participated in related experiments.
 I cannot acknowledge them (see disclaimer).
 But they are welcome to contribute to this project as an independent one hosted on Github.
 - The wikipedia article on Crowdsourcing introduced me to the term 'microtask'.
 - Internet search showed me that at least 2 organizations explored software microtasks.
-These are:
+This increased my confidence in the feasibility of such an idea.
+These organizations are:
-    - The University of California,, Irvine
+    - The University of California, Irvine
     - Microsoft Research
-   This increased my confidence in the feasibility of such an idea.

 - I thank all the people who made the wonderful open tools on which I base and host this project:
     - JQuery
     - Github